Massachusetts: Help Stop Illegal Hunting

 This action is for Massachusetts residents only.

 Help protect Massachusetts wildlife from poaching.
-Please ask your state legislators to co-sponsor An Act Further Regulating the Enforcement of Illegal Hunting Practices (H.904/S.587).
+Please ask your state senators to support An Act Further Regulating the Enforcement of Illegal Hunting Practices (H.4442).

 International Fur Trade Federation agreed to dismiss its appeal, ending case in decisive victory for animalsJanuary 6, 2022 Press Release